 Urban Ecology Center - Riverside Park

-In partnership with the Urban Ecology Center, and inspired by the Pulitzer Prize-winning John Luther Adams piece Become Ocean, this family friendly event focuses on what you can find in the Milwaukee watershed and how plants and water affect music.
+In partnership with the Urban Ecology Center, and inspired by the Pulitzer Prize-winning John Luther Adams piece Become Ocean, this family-friendly event focuses on what you can find in the Milwaukee watershed and how plants and water affect music.
 Live performances by MSO musicians will take place throughout the building, each partnered with a UEC expert.
 How does botany relate to reeds?
 How does condensation occur in a brass instrument?
 How has water been used to create unique percussion sounds?
 Explore the close tie that music and art have to nature, ecology, and protecting our environment.
-This is a pay-what-you-can event.
+There is a fee for this event: $5 UEC Members / $10 Non-Members.
 All proceeds go to the Urban Ecology Center’s education programs.

 Water Currents: Prelude to Four Sea Interludes